-

 Additional Reading & Websites

-Helpful books and websites that complement your AA program and spiritual growth.
+Helpful books, videos, and websites that complement your AA program and spiritual growth.
 Alcoholics Anonymous does not approve or disapprove outside literature.
-AA World Services (AAWS) publishes AA literature sometimes referred to as “AA approved.”
-The books listed here are not affiliated with or endorsed by AA; they are simply titles that have helped some people in recovery.
+AA World Services (AAWS) publishes AA literature sometimes referred to as "AA approved."
+The resources listed here are not affiliated with or endorsed by AA; they are simply titles that have helped some people in recovery.

 📚 Spiritual Reading